Database Model Usage (Laravel Style)

 $flight->delete();

-Deleting Models By Primary Key
+Deleting Models by Primary Key

-app\modle\Flight::destroy(1, 2, 3);
+app\model\Flight::destroy(1, 2, 3);

-app\modle\Flight::destroy([1, 2, 3]);
+app\model\Flight::destroy([1, 2, 3]);

-app\modle\Flight::destroy(collect([1, 2, 3]));
+app\model\Flight::destroy(collect([1, 2, 3]));

-Deleting Models By Query
+Deleting Models by Query

-$deletedRows = app\modle\Flight::where('active', 0)->delete();
+$deletedRows = app\model\Flight::where('active', 0)->delete();

 Copying Models